 AU Core Curriculum Program in Barcelona, Spain

 The Auburn University Core Curriculum Program in Barcelona, Spain offers students an opportunity to complete two Core Curriculum courses over four weeks in a beautiful international setting.
-The program is collaboration between the AU Office of International Programs, the AU College of Liberal Arts, the AU School of Forestry and Wildlife Sciences, the AU College of Architecture, Design, and Construction, and the Barcelona SAE, which hosts students from several American universities.
-This partnership proves beneficial, offering participants a chance to meet students from other universities and to help control the cost of the program.
+The program is collaboration between the AU Office of International Programs, the AU College of Liberal Arts, the AU School of Forestry and Wildlife Sciences, and the AU College of Architecture, Design, and Construction.
+This partnership proves beneficial, offering participants a chance to earn 6 credit hours in a small classroom setting.

-Physical Requirements: Participants should be able to negotiate cobble stone streets, bus and train trips, and stairs.
+Participants should be able to negotiate cobble stone streets, bus and train transportation, and stairs.
 As with all of Europe, extensive walking to sites is common.

-The program is designed for students interested in completing the Core Curriculum courses listed above.
-All students need to meet the minimum requirement of 2.25 AU institutional GPA.
+The program is designed for students interested in completing two of the Core Curriculum courses listed below.
+The minimum requirement of 2.25 AU institutional GPA.

 Formal Program Admission:

 - Upon admission to the program, all participants will be responsible for full payment of all fees and costs by the deadlines indicated.

 - Students will complete additional application requirements once accepted into the program.

 - Review program fees and refund policy.
 Upon admission to this program, you will be responsible for payment of these fees.
 Refunds will be made based on the withdrawal and cancellation dates listed below.